-Further Information: Victorian Curriculum and Assessment Authority
+Further Information: ACECQA

-Knox Council services are assessed and rated against, each of the seven Quality Areas of the National Quality Standards and the National Regulations.
-The rating and assessment process aims to drive continuous quality improvement in all Children's Services, nationally.
+Knox Council services are assessed and rated againsteach of the seven Quality Areas of the National Quality Standards and the National Regulations.
+The rating and assessment process aims to drive continuous quality improvement in all Children's Services nationally.
 A copy of a Quality Improvement Plan (QIP) is available at every service.
 Please refer to the Australian Children's Education and Care Quality Authority for additional information about the National Quality Framework.

-Transition to school
+Transition to School

-Most primary schools will begin their enrolment processes in term two, and hold transition activities during term four, the year before children start school.
-Knox 4-Year-Old Kindergarten programs (in sessional and Long Day Care settings) participate in and collaborate with their local primary schools regarding transition to school.
+Most primary schools will begin their enrolment processes in term two and hold transition activities during term four, the year before children start school.
+Knox Kindergarten programs (in sessional and Long Day Care settings) participate in and collaborate with local primary schools regarding the transition to school.